RenishSalakhana/todos_nodejs_app/README.md

 ### todos_nodejs_app

-This is a to-do CURD app in Node.
-You might wonder 🤔 what this surprising word CURD is. 🤨 Let's elaborate on it: 🤦
+Behold, my friend, the enigmatic realm of the to-do CURD app in the illustrious Node! 🚀🔮 Now, you may find yourself bewildered by the cryptic term CURD, which might sound like a rather peculiar cheese or a secret code for intergalactic communication. 🧀🛸 But fret not, for I shall unravel this intricate tapestry of techno-wizardry for you! 🧙‍♂️🪄

-###### C - Create
+C - Create 🪄
-###### U - Update
+U - Update 📝
-###### R - Read
+R - Read 📖
-###### D - Delete
+D - Delete ❌

-Yeah ! seems bohthard 😆 🙆‍♂️ 🤮 , let's see below how the steps make it seem easiest.👊

-💠 Technologies(backend) : Nodejs , Postman tool , pgAdmin4 tool , postgres , mysql2 , sequelize-cli

-You might stumble 😛 😱 upon the pgAdmin4 tool, Postgres, Mysql2, sequelize-cli, oh my God, but don't panic; it's easiest as you inhale and exhale from the atmosphere. 🙊 🐰
+Indeed, it does appear as if we've embarked on a quest to decipher the riddles of the digital universe! 😅🔍 Fear not, for I shall be your trusty guide through this technoscape, and together, we shall emerge victorious! 🌟💪

+Now, let's dive into the abyss of knowledge, where the wondrous technologies of the backend await us like mythical creatures in a digital forest:

+💠 Technologies (backend) 🌐:

+Node.js 🌳
+Postman tool 📬
+pgAdmin4 tool 🧙‍♂️
+Postgres 🐘
+Mysql2 🐬
+Sequelize-cli 🧞‍♂️
+Ah, you may be thinking, "What in the name of binary code are these mystical entities – pgAdmin4, Postgres, Mysql2, and Sequelize-cli?" 🤯🤖 But do not let these seemingly arcane names daunt you!
+They are as approachable as a friendly neighborhood unicorn 🦄 or a cup of tea on a lazy Sunday morning. ☕🌞

+So, my dear friend, take a deep breath, relax, and let's embark on this fantastical journey together, where we'll transform these abstract words into tangible digital wonders! 🌌🚀🔧

 ![image](https://github.com/RenishSalakhana/todos_nodejs_app/assets/67519562/68bafe8d-c4c2-4c41-8b1d-203218c687b9)